Dereksh/GDP-ETFs-and-a-Model-Portfolio/README.md

  ## Technical Requirments

    * Create a Jupyter Notebook describing the data exploration and cleanup process.
-   * illustrate the final data analysis on Jupyter Notebook.
+   * Illustrate the final data analysis on Jupyter Notebook.
-   * Create a dashaboard and populate it with the graphs generated using PyViz, Panel, Plotly Express, and Hvplot.
    * Save PNG images of visualizations in .readme file.
    * Use one new Python library that hasn't been covered in class.